Skip Navigation

 Eat a balanced diet

-When it comes to losing weight, many people look for a “quick fix” which can often create unhealthy ways of eating.
+When it comes to losing weight, many people look for a quick fix, which can often create unhealthy ways of eating.
 Creating a healthy eating plan from the start can help avoid any fad diet pitfalls.

-Nutrition plans that restrict or eliminate food groups, and those with extreme calorie deficits are difficult to maintain and can often produce more weight gain or undesired results, according to Wellstar Registered Dietitian Kelly Prian.
+Nutrition plans that restrict or eliminate food groups and those with extreme calorie deficits are difficult to maintain and can often produce more weight gain or undesired results, according to Wellstar Registered Dietitian Kelly Prian.

 Diet trends can also create a negative relationship with food, which can make it harder to achieve your goals.
-Kelly Prian shared that those with long-term success focus on maintaining a plan that enables steady weight loss over time.
+Prian shared that those with long-term success focus on maintaining a plan that enables steady weight loss over time.

-A healthy nutrition plan is balanced and emphasizes on whole foods, such as fruits and vegetables, lean proteins, low fat dairy, nuts and seeds, and whole grains.
+A healthy nutrition plan is balanced and emphasizes whole foods, such as fruits and vegetables, lean proteins, low fat dairy, nuts and seeds, and whole grains.

 Take care of your mental health

-Self-care is an important aspect of your mental well-being, and should be made a consistent part of each day.
+Self-care is an important aspect of your mental well-being and should be made a consistent part of each day.

 “Think of self-care as a form of personal healing and a way to strengthen resilience,” Dr. Gomez explained.
 “Much like the way exercise enhances physical health, self-care enhances mental health.”

 “When washing your hands, give yourself a hand massage,” Dr. Gomez shared.
 “When driving, use red lights to practice deep breathing.
-Listen to a book on tape or language lessons rather than the radio, or call someone to reconnect.”
+Listen to a book on tape or language lessons rather than the radio or call someone to reconnect.”

-“Working with a mental health provider is different than speaking with a friend, or even a ‘life coach,’” Dr. Gomez said.
+“Working with a mental health provider is different than speaking with a friend or even a life coach,” Dr. Gomez said.
 “Mental health professionals are trained and licensed to address psychological or emotional wellness.”

 Need support?
 Connect with a Wellstar behavioral health specialist.